MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-devspaces-readme.md

 ms.devlang: javascript
 ms.service: devspaces
 ---
-# Azure DevSpacesManagement client library for JavaScript - Version 2.0.0
+# Azure DevSpacesManagement client library for JavaScript - version 2.0.0

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure DevSpacesManagement client.